-The Kent County Water Authority is currently in the process of completing the Lead Service Line Inventory for both the public and private sides of distribution service lines.
-After completion of the Lead Service Line Inventory, the Kent County Water Authority will provide the completed inventory and public mapping on our website in conformance with the EPA Lead and Copper Rule Improvements and RIDOH/RIGL Lead Poisoning Prevention Act.
+Field verification of all inventoried lead, galvanized, and unknown service line materials on both the public and private sides of distribution service lines is continuously ongoing and will be conducted until all service line materials have been accurately identified.
 Yearly updates to the Lead Service Line Inventory will be provided to the RI Department of Health as required by State and Federal Regulations.
-Field verification of all inventoried lead and unknown service line materials on both the public and private sides will also be conducted until all service line materials have been accurately identified.
 A Lead Service Line Replacement Plan will be developed from the Lead Service Line Inventory and will be updated to reflect any changes made to the inventory through field verification activities and any lead service line replacement work performed.